 I needed a venue to quiet the swirling thoughts in my mind so I could focus the thoughts of my heart and soul upon God.
 (A Sacred Word Quiets my Mind to Pay Attention to God) I didn’t tell anybody about what I was doing.
 I was a pastor, and after thirty years of ministry, I was in a spiritual wasteland.
 I became aware my religious background had not provided a significant way of quieting the noise and constant chatter in my head to hear God.
 So I sought a way out of my desert experience to look for an oasis of living water.

-When I started, I spent time reading various methods on how to meditate, to be mindful and how to practice solitude.
-I told very few friends what I was doing for it was not about them it was about me finding solace in my heart and soul.
+When I started, I spent time reading various methods on how to meditate, be mindful, and how to practice solitude.
+I told very few friends what I was doing, for it was not about them; it was about me finding solace in my heart and soul.
 I was old and wise enough that I wasn’t going to say anything about it until I found out if becoming silent would work for me.
 What I uncovered is contemplation can be taught and modeled, but primarily it must be caught by those who are hungry for intimacy and peace with God in the silence.
 (Practicing the Presence of God is Simple but not Easy)

 However, I am fortunate that I have learned how I can let go and release the negativity that tries to control my life.
-I am learning not to let my mind be tormented by political intrigue and religious debates.
-I keep it simple because I need to keep it simple and I live in peace with myself, others and with God because of it.
+I am learning not to make political intrigue and religious debates torment my mind.
+I keep it simple because I need to keep it simple, and I live in peace with myself, others, and with God because of it.
 So I’m keeping Mindful Christianity simple.

 Image via Pixababy